flex-development/pathe/README.md

 This package is a universal drop-in replacement for Node.js' [`path`][node-path] module.

-It enforces consistency between POSIX and Windows operating systems and also provides additional utilities for working with file paths and extensions.
+It enforces consistency between POSIX and Windows operating systems and also provides additional utilities for working with file URLs, paths, and extensions.

 ## When should I use this?